Builder | Researcher

 pawel-czerwinski-aelD0Zrmsy0-unsplash.jpg

 I live in New York with my wife, our two kids, and a precocious cavapoo.
-My favorite meal is two slices of Joe’s Pizza, eaten on paper plates on a bench in Father Demo Square.
+My favorite meal is two slices of pizza on a paper plate, eaten on a park bench.